It’s called the seven Ps of marketing – and here’s how it can be applied to everything in your marketing mix.

 Incorporate the 7 Ps into your marketing mix

-When it comes to creating a solid and strategic marketing mix, it’s important to understand how the 7 Ps of marketing fit into the whole picture.
+When it comes to creating a solid and strategic marketing mix, it’s important to understand the 7 Ps of marketing.
+Considering product, price, place, promotion, place, people, process and physical evidence will help you ensure a consistent and effective message across every stage of your marketing mix.

 Assemblo is a full-service marketing agency based in Melbourne, and we can show you how including the seven Ps into your marketing strategy can translate to increased sales and more effective marketing campaigns.